 - Microfiber towel/Cotton t-shirt: You may not be aware of this, but terrycloth towels soak out the moisture from your hair while removing excess water, thus leaving it dry.
 Besides, the texture of these towels can also frizz up your hair and cause breakage.
 A better option would be to use either a microfiber towel or a cotton t-shirt that is gentler on your hair and doesn’t strip all the moisture out of it.

 - Don’t aggressively rub your hair while drying it: A majority of women either rub their hair vigorously with a towel or coil it up in a towel hat to dry hair after shower.
 Both of these methods of drying hair are disastrous as they cause knotting, frizzing, and breakage (6).
 The correct way is to use a cotton t-shirt or a microfiber towel to gently pat dry your hair to remove all the excess water and let it air dry the rest of the way.

 - Avoid using a blow dryer: The heat from a blow dryer can damage your hair and cause split ends the same way that other heat styling tools do (7).
 So, it’s best that you avoid using one as much as possible.
 However, if you absolutely need to use a blow dryer to dry your hair, then it’s best to use it in a low-heat setting.

 4. Tips For Detangling

-- Detangle your hair when it’s semi-dry: If you lose huge clumps of hair when you’re brushing it, it’s probably because you’re doing it right after you step out of the shower.
-This will break the hair.
+- Detangle your hair when it’s semi-dry: If you lose huge clumps of hair when you’re brushing it, it’s probably because you’re doing it right after you step out of the shower this will break the hair.
 Your hair is delicate and most prone to breakage when it is wet (6).
 So, wait until your hair is about 70% dry before you detangle it with a boar bristle brush or a wide-toothed comb.
-It is safe to brush your hair when it is completely dry.
+Though it is safe to brush your hair when it is completely dry.